resah/tablet-weaving/README.md

   * Colour helper

 Planned features:
+* Start screen with template selection
+* Template selection from modal (instead menu)
+* "Missed hole“ or "pebble weave"
 * Set number of holes for tablets
-* "Missed hole“ or "pebble weave"
 * Custom colour picker (maybe selectable from different versions)
 * Inverted view (bottom-up, which seems to be used more often)
 * PWA